7 Learning Center results found.

 When Carter G. Woodson created the observance of "Negro History Week," which later became "Black History Month," he inspired African Americans to protect and uphold their history, which not only includes written history, but also oral history and the preservation of special and unique artifacts.
 Our history is our genesis, our present, and our path to the future.
 It explains how we came to be, who we are, where we are today, and where we are going tomorrow.

-From Freddie Peaco about educators, history, blindness
+From Freddie Peaco about history, educators, blindness

 Captioned Films for the Deaf